Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Introduction

-To that end, we present a new Yb-based compound, \YZGO, that features an ideal triangular lattice of effective spin-1/2 moments without any intrinsic chemical disorder.
+To that end, we present a new Yb-based compound, \YZGO, that features an ideal triangular lattice of effective spin-1/2 moments without detectable intrinsic chemical disorder.
 Experiments aimed at elucidating the nature of the possible triangular lattice QSL in \YZGO~are of great importance.
 Thus, we grew a large and high-quality single crystal of \YZGO~(see Fig. S1) using the optical floating-zone technique to facilitate such experiments.
-Our heat capacity measurements indicate that at ultra-low temperatures, the heat capacity displays a $\sim$ T$^2$ dependence, indicating a U(1) Dirac QSL behavior \cite{RanPRL2017, HuPRL2019}.
-In addition to the heat capacity measurements, we conducted an INS investigation on \YZGO~which reveals gapless, continuum-like spectra at the high-symmetry M and K points, but not throughout the Brillouin zone, and in particular not at the $\Gamma$ point.
+Our specific heat measurements indicate that at ultra-low temperatures, the specific heat displays a $\sim$ T$^2$ dependence, indicating a U(1) Dirac QSL behavior \cite{RanPRL2017, HuPRL2019}.
+Additionally, we show that the field-induced T-linear component of the specific heat is proportional to the applied magnetic field, further confirming that the ground state of \YZGO~is best described with U(1) Dirac QSL \cite{RanPRL2017}.
+In addition to the specific heat measurements, we conducted INS investigation on \YZGO~which reveals gapless, continuum-like spectra at the high-symmetry M and K points, but not throughout the Brillouin zone, and in particular not at the $\Gamma$ point.
 This particular pattern of low-energy spinon excitations is expected for the U(1) Dirac QSL phase \cite{ShermanPRB2023,drescher2022dynamical} and not for a spinon Fermi surface state.
-Hence the heat capacity scaling and INS spectra independently are best explained by low-energy spinon excitations with Dirac-like spectrum.
+Hence the specific heat scaling and INS spectra independently are best explained by low-energy spinon excitations with Dirac-like spectrum.